-GA AAMP conducts PM{10} monitoring on an integrated basis at one site in Georgia.
+GA AAMP conducts PM10 monitoring on an integrated basis at one site in Georgia.
 GA AAMP uses an EPA-approved method.
-The Tisch - TE Wilbur Filter Based PM{10} Air Sampler functions to collect airborne particulate matter ≤ 10 mm (PM{10}) on a pre-weighted 47mm diameter filter over a 24 hour period, midnight to midnight.
-The sampler normally samples every 6 days and exposed filter are subsequently collected and sent to the InterMountain Laboratory (a division of Pace Analytical Services LLC) for gravimetric analysis and measurement of PM{10} concentration.
+The Tisch - TE Wilbur Filter Based PM10 Air Sampler functions to collect airborne particulate matter $\leq 10$ mm (PM10) on a pre-weighted 47mm diameter filter over a 24-hour period, midnight to midnight.
+The sampler normally samples every 6 days and exposed filter are subsequently collected and sent to Pace Analytical Services, LLC for gravimetric analysis and measurement of PM10 concentration.
 The system monitors and records all system sensors such as flow, temperatures and barometric pressure, as well as the system pressure, filter temperature variation, and flow total which provides the operator or laboratory technician additional information on the sample if warnings or alarms occurred during the sample run.
-These monitors are used to determine attainment of the PM{10} standard.
+These monitors are used to determine attainment of the PM10 standard.
 These analyzers are subjected to quarterly checks and are audited by GA AAMP's Quality Assurance Unit on a semi-annual basis, within a five to seven month window.